Qbix/Db/README.md

 This will produce the appropriate inequalities when composing the database query.
 It also works with [database sharding](QP/guide?page=sharding).

-Got it!
-Here’s the same content with emojis for added flair:

 ---

 ### ✨ Database Expressions